The Gunny Sack

 heart shapes being released from the mold

-Remove the heart shaped candy cups from the mold.
-I like to wear disposable gloves when working with the hot chocolate bombs to prevent leaving fingerprints in the shiny coating.
+Remove the heart-shaped candy cups from the mold.
+I like to wear disposable gloves when working with hot chocolate bombs to prevent leaving fingerprints on the shiny coating.

 9 white and red heart shaped hot chocolate bombs on a sheet of parchment

-You’ll notice that I made all nine heart even though it is an uneven number.
-The extra heart can be used in the event that one of them doesn’t turn out or breaks when you remove it.
-Or you can make another batch and have nine heart shaped hot chocolate bombs.
+You’ll notice that I made all nine hearts even though it is an uneven number.
+You can use the extra heart in the event that one of them doesn’t turn out or breaks when you remove it.
+Or you can make another batch and have nine heart-shaped hot chocolate bombs.

 a hot chocolate bomb in a frying pan